Magitha001/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

 ## 9. Implementation of recursion.
 ## 10. Implementation of programs using pointer arithmetic.
 # Ex.No:21
   Implement a C program to demonstrate call by value and call by reference by swapping two integers using separate functions.
-# Date :
 # Aim:
  To implement a C program that illustrates the difference between call by value and call by reference by swapping two integer variables using two separate functions.
 # Algorithm: